redactedzed/Rehost-Cover/README.md

 3) In the directory the script is in, make a copy of test-config.py and rename it config.py

-4) Edit config.py to set up or specify two directories you will be using:
+4) Edit config.py to set up or specify two directories you will be using using absolute paths:

     A. The directory where the list.txt file will be stored
     B. A directory to store the log files the script creates